playfulprogramming/playfulprogramming/content/crutchcorn/posts/angular-templates-start-to-source/index.md

 It would give you the property value on the instance of that component.
 Angular by default does a pretty good job at figuring out what it is that you wanted to get a reference of and returning the "correct" object for that thing.

-<iframe src="pfp-code:./start-to-source-5-view-not-template?embed=1&file=src/app/app.component.ts" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
+<iframe data-frame-title="Start To Source 5 View Not Template - StackBlitz" src="pfp-code:./start-to-source-5-view-not-template?embed=1&file=src/app/app.component.ts" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 Despite the examples thus far having only used a string as the query for `ViewChild`, you're also able to use the ComponentClass to query for a component with that component type.